khou22/khou22.github.io/src/data/blog/2024-05-10-dynamic-og-images-with-nextjs-react.md

 If your application has personalization for each user, a great way to help customers feel engaged is to give them someone personal that they can save or share.
 Images are a great way to create this experience, whether it be for a "Membership Card", "Badge", etc.

+Here's an example that I built with Codeium:

+**Insert example card**

 ## How To

 ## Tips